|Nutritional Guidelines (per serving)|

 Authentic Thai Peanut Noodles are made with real peanuts instead of peanut butter, and you'll taste the difference.
 This dish offers a flavorful, nutty sauce combined with the chewy-sticky texture of stir-fried rice noodles.
 Add your choice of chicken or tofu, or make them vegetarian or vegan just with the peanut sauce.

-The key to this dish is not to over-soften the noodles at the beginning - they need to remain firm in order to reach their chewy perfection later in the frying pan or wok.
-This dish is naturally gluten-free (see below for a link to vegetarian/vegan version).
+The key to this dish is not to over-soften the noodles at the beginning―they need to remain firm in order to reach their chewy perfection later in the frying pan or wok.
+This dish is naturally gluten-free.

 - Optional: 1 to 1.5 cups cubed firm tofu (or 2 chicken thighs, cut into small pieces)

 - 3 green onions (sliced)